brandur/sorg/content/articles/interfaces.md

 compared to more approachable languages like Perl and PHP.

-The other reason was cosmetic: HTML and CSS gave developers perfect visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
+The other reason was cosmetic: HTML and CSS gave developers total visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
 This seemed like a big improvement over more limiting desktop